 So many of its Moroccan ingredients, blended together, conjured up the same gut feeling I had when I was sipping an Aperol Spritz on the Gritti Terrace.
 The history, the mystery, the sensuality – all kept bringing me back to La Serenissima.

 The Main Hub of Marrakech

-Everything goes down in the main square: Jemaa El Fna.
+Everything goes down in the main square: Jemaa El Fna, so get yourself down there asap.
 Paul Bowles was known to say that “without the Jemaa, Marrakesh would be just another Moroccan city” Snake charmers, henna tattoo artists (be careful: the black henna is very allergenic, found out the hard way in Tunisia), fresh orange juice stalls, t-shirts hawkers are all at home here.
 At night the square transforms into the biggest restaurant in the world with hundreds of stalls selling Moroccan fare and all out for your dirham.
 Choose carefully, but dive in and make one your local while you are there.

 Piazza San Marco may be its sophisticated sister and “the finest drawing room in Europe (Napoleon),” but it still has its fair share of tat sellers.

 All roads off the square send you into a labyrinth of souks, bars, stalls, cafes, and hidden finds.
 The fun is to get lost and see if you can find your way back and, if you can’t, there are always signs to help you get at least a little less lost or so you thought.
 Look up and the Koutoubia might point you back to home base.
 Test yourself and who knows what you might discover when you do get lost.
 If all else fails, there are dozens of little boys to help you find your way back to your riad for 10 or 20 dirham.
 A few ladies helped us as well.

 Things to do for 3 days in Marrakech